Top 10 Cambodian Street Food: A Culinary Adventure

 Amok: Creamy Fish Curry

-Amok is a creamy, coconut-based fish curry steamed in banana leaves, offering a delicate balance of sweet, spicy, and aromatic flavors.
+Amok is Cambodia’s signature dish, a creamy coconut-based fish curry steamed in banana leaves, balancing sweet, spicy, and aromatic flavors.

 Recipe